Two suspects could be charged over Nama deal

 - How many Nama NI investigations are there?

-In September, the NCA confirmed that eight people were under criminal investigation, but has since raised this to nine.
+In September, the NCA confirmed that eight people were under criminal investigation, but has since changed this to nine.

 The agency took over the investigation into fraud, bribery and corruption allegations from the Police Service of Northern Ireland in July 2015.